-Do I need To Prime Render, Brick And Stone Walls?
+Do I need To Prime Render, Brick And Stone Walls

 Yes, you need to prime a stone, brick or render wall.
 But for it to look great and avoid any peeling and cracks you must follow this simple trick we use on every job.

-Mix PVA glue with the equal amount of water and paint your wall, this will seal the wall and stop it from sucking the moisture from your paint.
+Mix PVA glue with an equal amount of water and paint your wall, this will seal the wall and stop it from sucking the moisture from your paint.

 Best Paint For Render, Brick & Stone?

 We have been using Santex and Weathershield for many years, it not the cheapest paint line but it gives you a great finish that lasts.

-How To Paint A Masonry Wall?
+How To Paint A Masonry Wall

 There is no quick way to paint a render, stone or brick wall!